khodgins/BioinformaticsWorkshopMonash2021/Topic_7/readme.md

 -O gvcf/$name.sort.dedup.g.vcf
 done
 ```
 Check your gvcf file to make sure it has a .idx index file.
 If the haplotypecaller crashes, it will produce a truncated gvcf file that will eventually crash the genotypegvcf step.
 Note that if you give genotypegvcf a truncated file without a idx file, it will produce an idx file itself, but it still won't work.

-We would run the HaplotypeCaller on the rest of the samples, but that will take too much time, so once you're satisfied that your script works, you can copy the rest of the gvcf files (+ idx files) from /mnt/data/gvcf into ~/gvcf.
+We would run the HaplotypeCaller on the rest of the samples, but that will take too much time, so once you're satisfied that your script works, you can copy the rest of the gvcf files (+ idx files) from /mnt/workshop/data/gvcf into ~/gvcf.

 The next step is to import our gvcf files into a genomicsDB file.
 This is a compressed database representation of all the read data in our samples.
 It has two important features to remember:

 1. Each time you call GenomicsDBImport, you create a database for a single interval.
-This means that you can parallelize it easier, for example by calling it once per chromosome.
+This means that you can parallelize it easier, for example by calling it once per chromosome and running all the chromosomes at the same time (in parallel).
 2. The GenomicsDB file contains all the information of your GVCF files, but can't be added to, and can't be back transformed into a gvcf.
 That means if you get more samples, you can't just add them to your genomicdDB file, you have to go back to the gvcf files.